Lapin0t/grothendieck-cern/english.md

 convinced that this kind of transformation will start with personal relationships.
 To the extent that if personal relationships don't change profoundly, nothing will.
-If we think that personal relationships can only change after structures have changed ---which means that everything is postponed until the big D day of the revolution---then the revolution will never come, or the revolution that does come won't change anything.
+If we think that personal relationships can only change after structures have changed---which means that everything is postponed until the big D day of the revolution---then the revolution will never come, or the revolution that does come won't change anything.
 In other words, it will put a technocratic management team in the place of another